Betiiy/alx-system_engineering-devops/README.md

-shell permission task 2
+shell permission task 14
-a script that prints all the groups the current user is part of
+a script that changes the owner to vincent